We leave in 9 days. Exactly 6 moons after he died.

 And I am grateful.

 My fierce rebellion against this overwhelming and prolonged feeling of STUCK has left me with one reasonable option.
 Although many would call this exactly UNreasonable, they don’t know my journey.
 They don’t know my daughter or our beautiful and lonely walk together.
 They don’t see how she needs me to be strong and undaunted where I stand in this world.
 They don’t have the map to the unique landscape that is LacyeLoo.
 I have that map.
-I’m not certain I’m reading it correctly after so long, but I’m trying, and I think it says Bali.
+I’m not certain I’m reading it correctly after so long, but I’m trying.
+I think it reads “Bali”.

 And I’m grateful.